Bad Dudes Vs. DragonNinja

-In Bad Dudes, the players are set in the role of the titular duo tasked with rescuing "President Ronnie" from ninja kidnappers.
-The game was met with commercial success, becoming one of America's top five highest-grossing arcade games of 1988.
-The arcade version received generally positive reviews from critics, while the home conversions received a generally positive to mixed critical reception.
-It has since become widely known for its general premise and introductory cut scene.
+In Bad Dudes, the players are tasked with rescuing "President Ronnie" from ninja kidnappers.
+The game was a commercial success, becoming one of America's top five highest-grossing games in 1988.
+The arcade version received generally positive reviews from critics, while the home conversions received also a positive critical reception.
+It has since become widely known for its general premise and introductory cutscene.

 Plot

-The game starts in Washington, D.C., where President Ronnie (based on the U.S. President Ronald Reagan) has been abducted by the evil Dragon Ninja.
-The game's intro begins with the following introduction: "Rampant ninja related crimes these days ...
+The game is set in Washington, D.C., United States, where President Ronnie (based on 40th President Ronald Reagan) has been abducted by the evil Dragon Ninja.
+The game begins with the following introduction: "Rampant ninja related crimes these days ...
 Whitehouse is not the exception".
-A Secret Service agent speaks to the titular "Bad Dudes", two street-smart brawlers named Blade and Striker: "President Ronnie has been kidnapped by the ninjas.
+A Secret Service agent speaks to the titular "Bad Dudes", a tough and heroic duo of street-smart brawlers named Blade and Striker: "President Ronnie has been kidnapped by the ninjas.
 Are you a bad enough dude to rescue Ronnie?"

+Chapters

-The Bad Dudes pursue the Dragon Ninja through the New York City streets, onto a moving big rig truck, through a large storm sewer, through a forest, onto a freight train on an old Southern Pacific line (where the titular character of another Data East arcade game, Chelnov, can be seen being transported in a frozen container in the arcade version), through a cave, and into an underground factory in order to save President Ronnie.
+The Bad Dudes pursue the Dragon Ninja through the streets of downtown New York City, onto a moving big rig truck, through a large storm sewer, through a forest, onto a freight train on an old Southern Pacific line (where the titular character of another Data East arcade game, Chelnov, can be seen being transported in a frozen container in the arcade version), through a cave, and into an underground factory in order to save President Ronnie.

+Epilogue (US version)

-The Japanese and English language versions' endings of the game differ.
-In the English version, after the Bad Dudes defeat the Dragon Ninja, they celebrate by eating hamburgers with President Ronnie.
+After the Bad Dudes defeat the Dragon Ninja, they celebrate by eating hamburgers with President Ronnie.
 At the very end, President Ronnie is seen holding a burger while standing between the Bad Dudes.
 Behind them are many security guards, with the White House in the background.

+Epilogue (Japan version)

-In the Japanese version, President Ronnie gives the Bad Dudes a statue of them, as a reward.
+President Ronnie gives the Bad Dudes a statue of them, as a reward for rescuing and protecting both Washington, D.C., and its leader.
 The Bad Dudes are seen leaning against a fence on a sidewalk next to their statue.
-Unlike the ending of the international version, the Japanese version's ending shows a list of nearly every enemy in the game with their names (except the unnamed green ninja boss that multiplies himself, named Kamui in Japanese magazine coverage at the time), while some faces appear next to the names of the game's staff.
-The background music played in both versions' endings is also completely different.